The Pharcyde: Legacy

 The Pharcyde were described by Steve Huey on AllMusic as an alternative rap group whose first two albums were "eccentric" and "warped".
 Author Lain Ellis wrote that they "exhibited the kind of relief humor that was popular among the progressive rappers of the 1990s" in their 2010 book Rebels wit Attitude: Subversive Rock Humorists.
 In their 2022 list of "200 Greatest Rap Albums", Mosi Reeves for Rolling Stone described Bizarre Ride II the Pharcyde as "[bustling] with crunchy soul-jazz, Meters-styled funk, and marijuana-infused psychedelia".
 Damien Scott wrote for Billboards 2024 "Best Rap Albums of All Time" review of Bizarre Ride:

 Back in the early '90s when N.W.A was dominating the charts with its brand of visceral gangster rap, there didn't seem to be much room for anything else.
 But else where a movement was brewing.
 A movement that valued novelty over realism and fun over pathos.
 A leading project of that movement was the Pharcyde's debut...

-In 2025, "Passin' Me By" went platinum with 1,000,000 copies sold, as well as the song has went silver in the United Kingdom.
+In 2025, "Passin' Me By" went platinum with 1,000,000 copies sold, as well as the song going silver in the United Kingdom.
 The song peaked at number 1 on the US Hot Rap Songs chart when it released as a single in 1993, as well as it peaked at 55 at the US Billboard Hot 100.
 "Drop" peaked at 5 for the US Hot Rap Songs in 1995 alongside "Runnin'" who also peaked at the number five.
 Bizarre Ride II the Pharcyde peaked at 23 at the Top R&B/Hip Hop Albums list and Labcabincalifornia peaked at number 17 on the US Top R&B Albums.
 Plain Rap peaked at 157 for the US Billboard 200 and went 67 for Top R&B/Hip-hop albums.
 In 2024, Billboard put Bizarre Ride II the Pharcyde on number 90 on the Best Rap Albums of All Time list.
 "Trust" peaked at number 15 on Hot Rap Tracks.
 The music video for "Drop" which was filmed in backwards has gotten a lot of praise and has been called the best music video of all time.
 Rolling Stone called the music video the 14th-best rap music video of all time.
 In 2023, Billboard named the Pharcyde as the 35th-best rap group of all time.